Vanilla-OS/website/faq.md

         {% capture title %} Can I install it alongside another OS (dual boot)? {% endcapture %}
         {% capture answer %}
-            <p>Currently, Vanilla OS can only install to a whole disk.
+            <p>Currently, Vanilla OS can only be installed to a whole disk.
 Manual partitioning will be available shortly.</p>
         {% endcapture %}
         {% include accordion-item.html title=title text=answer %}

         {% capture title %} Is Nvidia supported? {% endcapture %}
         {% capture answer %}
-            <p>Yes, if you have an Nvidia card, you'll be prompted to install proprietary Nvidia drivers.
+            <p>Yes, if you have an Nvidia card, you'll be prompted to install proprietary Nvidia drivers during the first setup.
 This includes support for Optimus laptops.</p>
         {% endcapture %}
         {% include accordion-item.html title=title text=answer %}